crush-157/serverless-saga/README.md

 To get help, follow the usual pattern of "stick the `--help` flag after your command", e.g. `fn --help` or `fn list --help`

+The CLI also allows you to abbreviate some of the commands.

+For example, you can list contexts using either `fn list contexts` or `fn ls ctx`.
+For clarity I have tried to stick to the long form of the commands throughout this workshop.

 ![](images/slides/endpoints.png)

 ![](images/slides/triggers.png)